|Rev. Carl Wertin

 *Born and raised in Montana and Idaho

-Sarah Nelson has served in a variety of ministerial roles, including Coordination of Children, Youth and Adult Formation and Sacramental Preparation.
+Over the past 16 years, Sarah Nelson has served in a variety of ministerial roles in several Parishes, including Coordination of Children, Youth and Adult Formation and Sacramental Preparation.
 She grew up Protestant and came into Full Communion with the Catholic Church in 2002.
 Feeling called to serve in the Church, she obtained her degree in Theology from Franciscan University of Steubenville Ohio.
-She is married and has 3 children.
+She is married to a wonderful Catholic man and has 3 beloved children.
+She comes with a deep sense of Gods’ great love, and has a strong desire to invite others into this great love of Jesus to experience it for themselves.